 If you like Nativity scenes, you can’t miss visiting Naples.
-Not only will you find many intricate Nativity sets on display in churches and squares, but there’s also an entire street in the historic centre dedicated to Nativity sets and statuettes – it’s Via San Gregorio Armeno, sometimes called ‘Christmas Alley’ in blogs and guidebooks.
+Not only will you find many intricate Nativity sets on display in churches and squares, but there’s also an entire street in the historic center dedicated to Nativity sets and statuettes – it’s Via San Gregorio Armeno, sometimes called ‘Christmas Alley’ in blogs and guidebooks.

 Carnival refers to the time of fun and revelry just before Lent, and so exact dates change every year depending on when Easter will be.
-The highlight of the celebrations usually takes place between Saturday and Tuesday before Ash Wednesday, and usually involves floats, street parties and dancing.
+The highlight of the celebrations usually takes place between Saturday and Tuesday before Ash Wednesday, and usually involves floats, street parties, and dancing.